 Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

-Like with other lifetime mortgages, there are no monthly repayments in an equity release drawdown scheme.
+Like with other lifetime mortgages, there are no monthly repayments in an equity release drawdown scheme, as both the loan and principle are paid off after the last deed-holder has passed on or moved into care and the property has been sold.

-Both loan and principle are paid off when the home is sold (usually after you move into care or pass on).
-The requirements are also the same - you’ll have to be over 55, be a UK resident and own your own home (which also has to meet a minimum value).
+The requirements are also the same – you’ll likely need to be over 55, be a UK resident and own your own home (which also has to meet a minimum value).
+You can typically release 18%-50% of your property’s value, though this will depend on a number of factors.

 Instead of paying interest on the entire balance of the mortgage, mortgage drawdown works by allowing you to borrow as much as you need from a pool of funds held in a ‘reserve’.